nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The following diagram demonstrate the structure of the `Model` component
 <br><img src="images/ModelClassDiagram.png" width="800"><br>

-The following is a brief remarks of some key files in the `Model` component:
+The following are of some key files in the `Model` component:
 - [`Model.java`](../src/main/java/seedu/doist/model/Model.java):  contains an `interface` that defines multiple operations on the data.
     These operations are defined using different methods (API).
     Some representatives methods are listed here: